Best Voice AI Models in May 2026: STT, TTS, and Voice Agent Stack

 Table of Contents

 Voice agents are the highest-velocity AI product category in 2026.
 The components are mature: streaming STT under 300ms, TTS under 100ms first audio, LLM inference under 300ms with the right model.
-Putting them together to hit the ITU-T G.114 budget for clean voice (150ms one-way mouth-to-ear, with 150-400ms tolerable but degraded) is now an engineering problem, not a research one.
+Putting them together to land inside the practical voice-agent round-trip budget (sub-500ms aggressive, sub-700ms widely accepted), with ITU-T G.114 mouth-to-ear delay in mind, is now an engineering problem, not a research one.
 This guide picks the components that actually compose into a production voice agent.

 TL;DR: Best voice AI per layer, May 2026